laanp/Icarus_Mods_Separated/laanp-FreeBuild_Readme.md

-laanp-FreeBuild_v1_w85_P.pak
+laanp-FreeBuild_v1_w86_P.pak
 ----------------------------------------------------------------------
 Mod Version: 1

-Compatible with Icarus Version: Rev. 1.3.7.113609 (Week: 85)
+Compatible with Icarus Version: Rev. 1.3.8.113903 (Week: 86)

 ## Description:
 Everything is free to build at all benches.

 ## Mod Details:
 - Basically you can craft anything you have unlocked in your Tech Tree.
-- Use caution with some benches, since they tend to spew extra crafted material all over your floor, if all their slots fill up.
+- Auto-craft benches will continuously craft for the first applicable ordered item in its inventory slots, until the bench inventory fills up!

 ## Installation Details